pyfibers package¶

 A tuple (

-is the computed single-fiber action potential in microvolts (µV) anddownsampled_time
+sfap_trace,downsampled_time) wheresfap_traceis the computed single-fiber action potential in microvolts (µV) anddownsampled_timeis the corresponding time array (ms).

 - record_values(ref_attr, allsec=False, indices=None, allow_missing=True, recording_dt=None, recording_tvec=None)¶